-All these three graphics cards offer same features and API support for games.
+All these three graphics cards offer the same features and API support for games.
 They all support DirectX 12, OpenGL 4.5 Vulkan, Nvidia G-Sync, Nvidia Ansel, Nvidia GPU Boost, NVIDIA GameStream and Windows 7-10, Linux, FreeBSDx86 operating systems.

 Below are the benchmarks of these three graphics cards in different games.

 From the above gaming benchmarks, we can see that the performance of 3GB GTX 1050 lies in between the 2GB GTX 1050 and GTX 1050 Ti.
-In some cases, it is as fast as the GTX 1050 Ti with only couple of FPS short.
+In some cases, it is as fast as the GTX 1050 Ti with only a couple of FPS short.
 The card does perform very good and it matches more closely against the GTX 1050 Ti rather than GTX 1050 2GB, but the extra VRAM and higher bandwidth of GTX 1050 Ti will help you in latest upcoming AAA titles.

 All these graphics cards have similar power consumption and none of them require external PCIe power connectors from the PSU.
 The power consumption of these graphics cards is rated at 75 Watts and they require a good 300W PSU for their working.
-However, in real world 3GB GTX 1050 consumes a bit more power compared and draws more current from PCI-E slot compared to the other too.
+However, in real world 3GB GTX 1050 consumes a bit more power compared and draws more current from PCI-E slot compared to the others.
 This is quite strange but it is not of any major worry as of now.

 Check out: Best Budget PSU (Power Supply) for Gaming